No products in the cart.

 2. Snake in the Grass

-As you move the imaginary ball to your right, pivot your torso to the right as well.
-Then repeat on the left side.
-Keep in mind that this exercise involves your core and entire body, not just your arms.
+As you move the imaginary ball to your right, rotate your torso to the right as well.
+Then, repeat on the left side.
+Keep in mind that this exercise strengthens your core and entire body, not just your arms.

 Move slowly and intentionally as you swirl this energy around the front side of your body.
 Every motion is the same speed as if you are in slow motion.